Compare Word or PDF documents in Java

 Using our programming API, you can compare two files and find the difference between them.
 In other words, our Java library is a powerful file difference checker.
 After using Document Comparison API, you can get the result and save it in DOCX, PDF, DOC and some other formats.

-Compare PDF files using Java
+Compare Word, PDF, web documents using Java

-Compare Word documents in Java
+Compare two documents programmatically in Java

 Compare documents in Java